SinghShubhamkumarkrishnadev/Circle_wallet_bounty/README.md

 # W3 Wallet Bounty Submission

 ## Introduction
-Welcome to W3 Wallet, an innovative cryptocurrency wallet application developed for the StackUp and Circle Developers bounty challenge.
+Welcome to W3 Wallet, an innovative cryptocurrency wallet application developed by shubham(me) for the StackUp and Circle Developers.
 This comprehensive solution offers a range of core functionalities designed to streamline cryptocurrency management and transactions.
 With a focus on user experience and functionality, W3 Wallet aims to provide users with a secure and convenient platform for managing their digital assets.

 ## Core Functionalities
 1. **Wallet Creation**: Simplifies the process of creating a new wallet, guiding users through the setup securely and efficiently.